guettli/bash-strict-mode/README.md

 ## General Bash Hints: Avoid `find ... | while read -r file` use `while read -r file; do ...; done < <(find ...)`

-Image you want to collect errors like this, and fail after the loop if the string error is not
+Imagine you want to collect errors like this, and fail after the loop if the string error is not
 empty:

 ```bash